MesoNET/user-documentation/docs/requestAccess.md

 # Request access to a server
 # Prerequisites

 1) You need a validated MesoNET account.
-You can find the steps to obtain one here : https://www.mesonet.fr/documentation/user-documentation/connectToMesonet
+You can find the steps to obtain one [here](https://www.mesonet.fr/documentation/user-documentation/connectToMesonet)

 2) You need a valid SSH key.
-Here is a tutorial on how to create one : https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+You can follow [GitHub's tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to create one.
 # Access request

 <Tabs>
 <TabItem value="juliet" label="Juliet AI server">

 The ticket center is currently under construction.
-In the meantime you can request access to the Juliet AI pod through the Romeo ticket center : https://romeo.univ-reims.fr/ticket/
+In the meantime you can request access to the Juliet AI pod through the [Romeo ticket center](https://romeo.univ-reims.fr/ticket/)

 To request access :